brson/rust/src/doc/book/getting-started.md

 $ curl https://sh.rustup.rs -sSf | sh
 ```

-That will download a script, and start the installation.
-If it all
+It will download a script, and start the installation.
+If everything
 goes well, you’ll see this appear:

 ```text